What Clients Regret After Renovating in NYC (Real Cases)

 When the alteration agreement submission goes to the managing agent, the response includes several building-specific restrictions the client didn’t know about: the building prohibits moving any wet area to a location above a dry room on the floor below, which affects the kitchen relocation.
 The building requires that all new plumbing locations be pre-approved by the building’s engineer before the alteration agreement is executed.
 And the expansion of a half-bath to a full bath requires a waterproofing specification that the building’s engineer will need to review and approve independently.

 The architect revises the design.
 The kitchen relocation is reconceived around a location that satisfies the wet-over-dry rule.
-The process of getting the building’s engineer to review and approve the new plumbing locations adds six weeks to the pre-construction timeline and a fee the client didn’t budget for.
+Getting the building’s engineer to review and approve the new plumbing locations adds six weeks to the pre-construction timeline and a fee the client didn’t budget for.
 A design the client loved has to change before construction begins.

 The Decisions That Feel Small at the Time

 Every one of these scenarios has the same underlying structure: a decision made early in the renovation, often with incomplete information or under real or perceived time pressure, that reveals its full consequences only after the project is complete.
 The permit timeline that wasn’t planned for.
 The layout that looked right on paper.
 The material that photographed well but wore poorly.
-The budget that accounted for construction but not for everything that surrounds it.
-The lighting that was specified quickly.
+The budget that accounted for construction but not for everything around it.
+The lighting specified quickly.
 The selections made under deadline.
-The personal design choices that will eventually meet the market.
+The personal design choices that eventually meet the market.
 The specification reduced to save money in the wrong place.
+The permits skipped that resurfaced at resale.
 The building rules that weren’t read until they became an obstacle.

 None of these are catastrophic errors.
 None of them require a client to redo the renovation from scratch.
 They are the specific, accumulated weight of decisions that renovation clients in New York City routinely describe, months or years after move-in, when asked what they would do differently.